d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 that could mean that our model is too simple
 (i.e., insufficiently expressive)
 to capture the pattern that we are trying to model.
-Moreover, since the *generalziation gap* between our training and valdiation errors is small, we have reason to believe that we could get away with a more complex model.
+Moreover, since the *generalization gap* between our training and validation errors is small, we have reason to believe that we could get away with a more complex model.
 This phenomenon is known as underfitting.

-On the other hand, as we discussed above, we want to watch out for the cases when our training error is significantly lower than our calidation error, indicating severe overfitting.
+On the other hand, as we discussed above, we want to watch out for the cases when our training error is significantly lower than our validation error, indicating severe overfitting.
 Note that overfitting is not always a bad thing.
 With deep learning especially, it's well known that the best predictive models often perform